omari-kd/Environmental-Impact-on-Food-Production/README.md

 The objectives were defined below, followed by the formulation of analytic questions to guide the analysis.

+**Objectives**

-Objectives - Assess the environmental impact of food production: Analyse the environmental impact of these different food products based on key metrics such as water usage, land use, carbon emissions - Compare food production methods: Evaluate how various farming techniques (plant based versus animal based) affect environmental sustainability - Identify high-impact food products: Determine which food contribute the most to environmental degradation and assess their sustainability - Provide data-driven insights: Develop actionable recommendations to reduce the footprint of food production, targeting policy-makers, food producers and consumers - Promote sustainable food systems: Suggest strategies to transition toward more sustainable agricultural practices that minimise environmental harm
+ - Assess the environmental impact of food production: Analyse the environmental impact of these different food products based on key metrics such as water usage, land use, carbon emissions

+ - Compare food production methods: Evaluate how various farming techniques (plant based versus animal based) affect environmental sustainability

+\- Identify high-impact food products: Determine which food contribute the most to environmental degradation and assess their sustainability

+\- Provide data-driven insights: Develop actionable recommendations to reduce the footprint of food production, targeting policy-makers, food producers and consumers

+\- Promote sustainable food systems: Suggest strategies to transition toward more sustainable agricultural practices that minimise environmental harm

+**Analytic Questions:**

-Analytic Questions: - What is the correlation between land use and carbon emissions for different food products? - How does eutrophication (nutrient run-off) vary among different types of food production? - How do plant-based and animal-based food compare in terms of total carbon emissions per kg of product? - Which food products have the highest total greenhouse gas emissions per kg of food product? - Which food products have the highest eutrophication potential (nutrient runoff) per kg of product? -\
+1. What is the correlation between land use and carbon emissions for different food products?

+2. How does eutrophication (nutrient run-off) vary among different types of food production?

+3. How do plant-based and animal-based food compare in terms of total carbon emissions per kg of product?

+4. Which food products have the highest total greenhouse gas emissions per kg of food product?

+5. Which food products have the highest eutrophication potential (nutrient runoff) per kg of product?

-- What are the main contributors to greenhouse gas emissions in food production and how can they be reduced? - What policy interventions (e.g., carbon taxes, incentives for sustainable farming) could help reduce the environmental footprint of food production?
+6. What are the main contributors to greenhouse gas emissions in food production and how can they be reduced?

+7. What policy interventions (e.g., carbon taxes, incentives for sustainable farming) could help reduce the environmental footprint of food production?

 ### 2. Data Understanding: